List of He-Man and the Masters of the Universe characters: Stridor

 Stridor is Fisto's heroic armored war horse and faithful companion.
 He made one appearance in the Filmation cartoon series in the episode "Origin of the Sorceress", in which he was a mechanical war horse built by Man-At-Arms who later developed consciousness and an animal nature, leading Man-At-Arms to release him into the wild.
 Stridor's toy was available packaged with Fisto, as well as separately, and much of Mattel's box art depicted the character of Fisto riding atop Stridor.

 Gwildor

 Gwildor is a dwarf-like Thenurian and inventor of the Cosmic Key.

 He debuted in the Masters of the Universe movie where Evil-Lyn tricked him into giving her the Cosmic Key so that Skeletor can invade Castle Grayskull.

 In the Masters of the Universe Classics toyline, Gwildor's kind was called the Vejulian Gwitthrol Trolls that come from Tundaria.
 He attended Grimhammer University in Eternos and studied under many of Eternia's great inventors, archaeologists, and magicians.
 It was in a small village in Pelleezeea where Gwildor invented the Cosmic Key.

-Gwildor is portrayed by Billy Barty in the 1980s live-action movie.
+Gwildor is portrayed by Billy Barty in the 1980s live-action movie and voiced by Ted Biaselli in Masters of the Universe: Revolution.